 The CMS provided oversight and control over the MPC sample by tracking pending and final disposition for individual cases and for the aggregate sample.
+The CMS imported the provider sample files and arranged information about providers and patients into contact groups to facilitate provider recruiting efforts and data collection.
 For individual cases, the CMS tracked the completion of data collection by individual medical events, patients, providers and provider practices (contact groups), providing production supervisors and project staff a tool for measuring progress in completing the varied data collection units in the MPC.
+The CMS triggered the production of materials (including AFs) faxed, mailed, emailed, or sent via the web portal to providers.
+It notified data collection staff that these materials had been sent to providers and generated notices for follow-up.
 At the aggregate level, the CMS produced daily standard or customized reports to track performance of the data collection activity.
 The CMS was used to monitor production of cases completed via record abstraction as well as by telephone.